View sample page spreads below:

 “Brilliant and beautiful.
 I love it!
 Thank you for bringing in the new.”
 Alice Walker, Pulitzer Prize-winning poet, author of The Color Purple

 “Bernstein and Lehrer—the Lennon and McCartney of viz-lit—have reunited at the height of their creative powers.
 Five Oceans in a Teaspoon speaks to the madness, vulnerability, aspiration and language of our time.
 The gutsiness and raw emotion of the writing, revelatory appeal of the visual compositions, and brevity of the form creates an intensely moving experiential journey.”
-Steven Heller, design and visual culture historian, author, Visuals column, New York Times Book Review
+Steven Heller, Design and Visual Culture Historian, columnist, author of over 180 books

 “Imagine Portnoy’s Complaint rendered into Guillaume Apollinaire’s Calligrammes and you get some idea of the surprising combination of rich recollections and graphic scoring that animate the pages of Five Oceans in a Teaspoon.
 This completely virtuosic work pairs two perfectly matched talents: Bernstein’s detailed descriptions of childhood, family, love, life and death, and Lehrer’s typographic compositions combine in a wonderfully rich, broad, truly moving work that embodies precisely what it means to figure the word and render the multiple dimensions of human experience.
 In the long history of graphic word works, few, if any, have this range and repleteness.”
 Johanna Drucker, foremost visual literature scholar and Breslauer Professor of Bibliographical Studies, UCLA